huynambka/start-local/README.md

+# Change

+Just add some env for debug

 # 🚀 Try Elasticsearch and Kibana locally

 Run Elasticsearch and Kibana on your local machine using a simple shell script.
 This setup uses [Docker](https://www.docker.com/) behind the scenes to install and run the services.